2010 Andalucia Tennis Experience

-The 2010 Andalucia Tennis Experience was a tennis tournament played on outdoor clay courts.
+The 2010 Andalucia Tennis Experience was a women's tennis tournament played on outdoor clay courts.
 It was the 2nd edition of the Andalucia Tennis Experience, and an International-level tournament of the 2010 WTA Tour.
-The event took place at the Club de Tenis Puente Romano in Marbella, Spain, from April 5 through April 11, 2010.
+The event took place at the Club de Tenis Puente Romano in Marbella, Spain, from 5 April until 11 April 2010.
+Second-seeded Flavia Pennetta won the singles title.